What Is Swing Trading?

 Traders or investors may be weighing whether they should learn swing trading versus day trading.
 Although the two may have some similarities, day trading is much more fast-paced, with trades occurring within minutes or hours to take advantage of very fast movements in the market.

 Swing trading, conversely, gives investors a bit more time to take everything in, think about their next moves, and make a decision.
-It’s a middle-ground between day trading and a longer-term investing strategy.
-It allows investors to get into some active investing strategies, but doesn’t require them to monitor the markets minute by minute to make sure they don’t lose money.
+It’s a middle ground between day trading and a longer-term investing strategy.
+It allows investors to utilize some active investing strategies, but doesn’t require them to monitor the markets minute by minute to make sure they don’t lose money.

 Swing Trading vs Long-Term Investing

-Long-term investing is likely the strategy that involves the least amount of risk.
-Investors are basically betting that the market, over the long term, will be higher several years from now, which is typically true, barring any large-scale downturns.
-But it doesn’t give investors the opportunity to really trade based on market fluctuations.
+Long-term investing tends to be a lower risk strategy in general.
+Investors are basically betting that the market will trend higher over the long term, which is typically true, barring any large-scale downturns.
+But this strategy doesn’t give investors the opportunity to really trade based on market fluctuations.

 Swing trading does, albeit not as much as day trading.
 If you want to get a taste for trading, and put some analysis tools and different strategies to work, then it may be worth it to learn swing trading.